dduan/duan.ca/_posts/2016-10-22-how-to-omit-needless-words.md

 [weak type information]: https://swift.org/documentation/api-design-guidelines/#weak-type-information

-__Other arugment labels needs updates too__.
+__Other argument labels needs updates too__.
 A function at call site should read like a sentence as much as possible.
 We removed words at beginning of the "sentence", it's important to take a look at labels for the rest of the sentence and ensure the whole thing fits together.